FeverTokens/erc3643/README.md

 npm run lint:fix
 ```

-### Package Guidelines

-This project strictly follows the **FeverTokens Package-Oriented Framework**.
-Before contributing:

-1. Read `package-guidelines.md` for architecture principles
-2. Review `erc3643-guidelines.md` for ERC-3643 compliance requirements
-3. Follow the 5-component package structure for any new packages
-4. Ensure proper Diamond storage patterns and access control

 ## Contributing

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.